 His additional duty as a coach is subject to an annual salary limit of $15,000 per school year, since it is a non-certificated position and not part of his Critical Shortage employment.

 An employer can hire up to 10% of the certificated staff, not to exceed five individual PSRS retirees, to work under this provision.
-Employers must meet certain requirements and cannot use the Critical Shortage provision to fill the position of superintendent.
+Employers cannot use the Critical Shortage provision to fill the position of superintendent.

 In order to employ retirees under this provision, the employer must:

 - Not have offered early retirement incentives for either of the previous two school years

 - Post the vacancy or vacancies for at least one month

 - Solicit applications through the local newspaper, other media, or teacher education programs

 - Make a good faith effort to fill positions with non-retired employees